aep-dev/aep.dev/aip/general/0193/aip.md

   // A machine-readable code indicating the type of error (like `name_too_long`).
 This value is parseable for programmatic error handling.
   type: string;

   // A human readable description of the problem.
-Should not change from occurrence to occurrence (except for localization). title?: string
+Should not change from occurrence to occurrence. message?: string

   // The HTTP status code between 100 and 500
   status?: integer

-  // A human-readable explanation specific to this occurrence of the problem detail?: string

   // A unique identifier that identifies the specific occurrence of the problem.
 Can be provided to the API owner for debugging purposes. incidentId?: string